Certified Materials Resource Professional (CMRP) Frequently Asked Questions

 - The renewal fee is $135 for members and $225 for non-members.

-To avoid a lapse in certification, the Certification Renewal Application must be submitted to the AHA 30 days prior to the expiration date listed on the certificate.
+To avoid a lapse in certification, the Certification Renewal Application must be submitted to the AHA up to one (1) year prior to certification expiration date.
+Applications postmarked/faxed up to 30 days past the expiration date incur the $50 late renewal fee.
 The AHA-CC sends multiple courtesy notices to certificants of their ending certification expiration.
 Certificants are responsible fully for keeping their contact information accurate.
 The AHA-CC is not responsible for communications not received due to incorrect contact information in a certificant’s record.

 My company is attending the AHRMM Annual Conference as an exhibitor and I would like to attend the conference education (learning labs).
 Do I need to be a registered attendee in order to attend and earn credit?

 Exhibiting companies are allowed one complimentary full-conference registration badge for each 10x10 booth in addition to three exhibit hall-only badges.
 Individuals who register for their company’s full-conference badges will receive a certificate of attendance for the conference education.
 Exhibiting companies can also purchase additional exhibitor full-conference badges and/or upgrade any exhibit hall-only badges to full-conference.